nathancarter/weblurch/doc/plan.md

 ## Build process

  * Add the following features to the `buildutils.litcoffee` module.
-    * A redefinition of the `cake` `task()` function with the following before/after advice.
-       * After any task, `dequeue()` is automatically called.
-Now no task need mention `dequeue` again.
     * Before and after any task, the `'Begin...'` and `'Done...'` messages are automatically printed, so they can be removed from each task.
     * The code verifying that `npm install` has been run.
     * A routine to fetch all filenames in a given folder that match a given regexp.
 The routine should take a variable number of